Linda Gray Sexton

 A New York Times Notable Book of the Year

-An honest, intimate memoir that offers a “candid, often painful depiction of a daughter’s struggles to come to terms with her powerful and emotionally troubled mother”—the poet Anne Sexton (New York Times)
+“A candid, often painful depiction of a daughter’s struggles to come to terms with her powerful and emotionally troubled mother”—the Pulitzer Prize–winning poet Anne Sexton (New York Times).

 Growing up with Anne Sexton was a wild mixture of suicidal depression and manic happiness, inappropriate behavior and midnight trips to the psychiatric ward.
 Anne taught Linda how to write, how to see, how to imagine—and only Linda could have written a book that captures so vividly the intimate details and lingering emotions of their life together.
 Searching for Mercy Street speaks to everyone who admires Anne Sexton and to every daughter or son who knows the pain of an imperfect childhood.